 MOST Program Overview

-The Medical Orders for Scope of Treatment (MOST) form is a 1-page, 2-sided document that consolidates and summarizes patient preferences for key life-sustaining treatments including: CPR, general scope of treatment, antibiotics, artificial nutrition, and hydration.
+The Medical Orders for Scope of Treatment (MOST) form is a 1-page, 2-sided document that consolidates and summarizes patient preferences for key life-sustaining treatments: CPR, medical interventions and artificially administered nutrition.
 The program was established by legislation (C.R.S.
 18.7) in Colorado in 2010.

 - It is primarily intended to be used by the chronically or seriously ill person in frequent contact with health care providers or already residing in a nursing facility.